Border between Austria and Slovakia

 Austria

-The following section provides an overview of whether you need a vignette and whether distance-based tolling applies.
+The following section gives you an overview of whether you need a vignette and whether there is a distance-based toll.

-Austria: Vignette requirement (or not?)
+Austria: vignette requirement (or not?)

-In addition, there are also vignette-free motorway sections as well as ways to bypass the vignette requirement.
-You can read more about whether avoiding toll roads makes sense in our article on avoiding tolls.
+In addition, there are also toll-free motorway sections as well as options to avoid the vignette requirement.
+You can read about whether bypassing the toll makes sense in our article on avoiding the toll.

-Distance-based tolling in Austria
+Distance-based toll in Austria

 Special toll routes